Where Does Shea Butter Come From?

 The nuts from the Shea Tree are roasted and cracked to harvest the butter from the nut.
 It goes through a long and detailed process that ensures all the vitamins and natural properties are in tact and ready to eat or use for body products.
 The roasting process is what gives it the nutty scent that is most common to Shea Butter.
 Most any Shea Butter you get that is raw and unrefined will have this nutty scent to it.
 Most users of Shea Butter are fine with the scent and know they are getting the real thing when they smell this distinctive scent.

-100% of any product you buy commercially that has the words 'shea' added to the description has only a refined version of this butter.
+The majority of skin products you buy commercially with Shea butter on the label only has the refined and bleached version added.
 The refining process takes all of the scent away as well as the vitamins and healing properties.
 It still remains just as moisturizing but will not help your skin as much as the raw unrefined version will.

 Most Shea Butter is yellow or ivory.
 The refined version is white.
 How to tell the difference?
 The smell.
 Any raw Shea is going to have a nutty smell.
 You will also get used to the difference as you try a few brands.
-Once the Shea has been used in soap making the saponification process will take a large portion of the strong scent away while leaving the best of its vitamins in place.
+Once the Shea has been used for soap making, the saponification (transformation from fat to soap) process will take a large portion of the strong scent away while leaving the best of its vitamins in place.
 This is why Shea is one of the best and most popular soap ingredients.
 Essential oils is often added to give the soap a pleasant and clean scent that makes most of us enjoy natural handmade soaps.
 In the link below, you can get raw unscented or essential oil soaps made with raw/unrefined Shea Butter.

 Explore SheaGarden's Handmade Soaps in the link and feel free to tell us what you think.